CopernicaMarketingSoftware/Documentation/Publisher/en/selections-settings.md

 It's a good idea to (temporarily) remove selections you never or rarely use from your database.
-Copernica has three options to do that: delete, deactive or archive.
+Copernica has three options to do that: delete, inactive or archive.
 A selection that is not used at all is best deleted.
 Selections are rebuilt often, which takes up computing power.
 Therefore, having less selections will make your database faster.
 Removing a selection does not mean the profiles in it are removed.